-Washington State encourages sound forestry practices so that present and future generations can enjoy the many benefits they provide.
+Washington State legislature encourages sound forestry and restocking practices so that present and future generations can enjoy the many benefits which forest areas provide.

 As a way to encourage commercial forestry in Washington State, landowners may choose to have their land designated as forest land.
 This designation often results in a lower assessed value and lower taxes.
 Specific requirements must be met to qualify for this designation.

 To request your land be designated as forest land, the following requirements apply: